folio-org/docs/content/en/docs/Getting started/Installation/singleserverwithcontainers.md

   ```

   Now, throw out all modules which are in okapi-install.json.sorted out of the list dockerps.todelete.sh .
-This should leave you with a list of 58 modules which are to be deleted now.
-If you decided to delete one of the instances of those modules which have been deployed twice (be careful about which one to delete !!!) , you should now have a list of 61 modules.
+This should leave you with a list of 58 (or 61) modules which are to be deleted now.
+If you decided to delete one of the instances of those modules which have been deployed twice, you should now have a list of 61 modules.

 Edit  dockerps.todelete.sh once again to make each line look like this (e.g. for mod-agreements; i.e. prepend "curl -w '\n' -D - -XDELETE http://localhost:9130/_/discovery/modules/" to each line) :